-For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale (see RAR4 for further definitions):
+For the purpose of this rule, the following are all to be considered associates of Scottish Water Wholesale:

-- Retail Non-household activities:
+- Non-core (licensed) retail non-household business;

 - Scottish Water Retail Household

-- Any other non-core business.
+- Non-core (non-licensed).

-Other non-core should itself be divided into related business groupings and transactions with the core analysed.
+Non-core (non-licensed) businesses should be divided into related business groupings and transactions with the core and with the Non-core (licensed) retail analysed.
 This may be achieved by using the same breakdown and information as used for management accounts.